 You can also run the "vm-support" script in the Workstation folder directly.

 We will respond on the basis of your support entitlement.

 This issue occurs if there are multiple versions of a shared DLL file.

-To resolve this issue, you must identify if multiple DLL files of the same name, but different versions, exist on the system and then remove the older the version of the DLL.
+To resolve this issue, you must identify if multiple DLL files with the same name, but different versions, exist on the system and then remove the older version of the DLL.